 Let’s start with the Variance-Covariance approach.

-- Calculate the standard deviation of the returns using STDEV function
+- We first calculate the mean and standard deviation of the returns

 - Similar to the variance-covariance approach, first we calculate the returns of the stock Returns = Today’s Price - Yesterday’s Price / Yesterday’s Price